-Next dialog box choose folder where bead data folder address
+Next dialog box, choose folder where bead data folder located, see screenshot below.

-We are using ‘.nd2’ files for the raw data so leave ‘image file extension as ‘.nd2’
+The raw data is stored using ‘.nd2’ files so leave ‘image file extension unchanged as ‘.nd2’.

-Leave the file pattern as below
+Leave the ‘file pattern’ as shown in screenshot below.

-Leave the pixel size and prism values below, the user needs to keep track of pixel size and prism angle in the specific dOPM system being used – ideally would be in image metadata
+Leave the ‘pixel size’ and ‘prism angle’ values as shown below, the user needs to keep track of pixel size and prism angle in the specific dOPM system being used – currently this is not stored in the image metadata.